tadelv/ViperCode/README.md

 # Installation
 Just clone the Repo, then build it using xCode 7.2 or above on any Mac OS X 10.10 or above.

+# Usage

+## Generating new VIPER module

+    Just enter the VIPER module name and module path then click generate.